-These five components are also known as “The Five Pillars of Reading.”
+These five components of an effective reading curriculum are also known as “The Five Pillars of Reading.”
 The research of the National Reading Panel found that when all five components were “effectively taught,” learners had the highest chances for reading success.

-Even if students have received sound instruction in these five components of reading during the first few years of their education, many who have been identified as having learning disabilities, such as dyslexia, continue to struggle as they get older.
+Even if students have a sound elementary reading program that meets these five components of reading, many who have been identified as having learning disabilities, such as dyslexia, continue to struggle as they get older.
 Reading researchers have recognized that older struggling students may have already become proficient in phonemic awareness and the alphabetic principle, and as a

 - word study

 What builds student motivation?

 There are three powerful motivations that drive students’ reading, both in and out of school: